-As cases continue to increase in our district, to break the chain of infection and continue to slow the spread, we’re calling anyone who has a positive COVID-19 test or has been a contact (within 6ft of an infected person for a cumulative total of 15 minutes or more over a 24 hour period).
+As cases continue to increase in our district, to break the chain of infection and continue to slow the spread, we’re calling anyone who has a positive COVID-19 test or has been a close contact (within 6ft of an infected person for a cumulative total of 15 minutes or more over a 24 hour period).
 See the updated CDC definition of a close contact

 If you get a call from our Health Department (269-621-3143 or 269-782-0064) or MI COVID HELP (866-806-3447), keep your family and friends safe by answering the call.

 *Van Buren-Cass District Health Department will be posting “recovered” numbers once a week on Friday’s.
 Recovered is defined as the number of persons with a confirmed COVID-19 diagnosis who are alive 30 days post-onset (or referral date if onset is not available).

 To see important information about the pandemic status including daily totals, click on the MI Safe Start Map.

 MDHHS is now reporting school-related outbreak data.
 Outbreaks are defined as schools having two (2) or more COVID-19 cases who may have shared exposure at the school grounds and are not from the same household (with the exception of dorms and off-campus housing) are included.

 Have a concern related to health and safety during COVID-19 re-opening?